XenonHan/tic-tac-toe-with-Q-learining/readme.md

 1. Clone the program and go to the program directory.
 2. Make sure the program main.py and checkpoint files are loacte in the same location
-3. In the proram loacation, run "python ./old_version.py" with command prompt
+3. In the proram loacation, run "python3 ./old_version.py" with command prompt

 <h3> To play the Tic-Tac-Toe: </h3>